-Please consider the fact that the Yoghurt Function of the Instant Pot do exactly the same as any Yoghurt making device.
-It keeps the temperature between 37 - 45 ° C (99-113°F) for the time you set.
+Please consider the fact that the Yoghurt Function of the Instant Pot does exactly the same as any Yoghurt-making device.
+It keeps the temperature between 37 - 45 ° C (99-113°F) for the time you set with one expetion.

-Please follow the steps below and let us know if you have further questions
+Please follow the steps below and let us know in the comments section below if you have further questions.

 Please boil the milk in the microwave in a flat container for 20 min.
-In this way the milk cannot burn as in the same time the water in it will evaporate.
+In this way, the milk cannot burn as, at the same time, the water in it will evaporate.

-You can use stove or any other device however the microwave is the quickest and hassle-free method.
+You can use for boiling also a stove, Instant Pot itself, or any other device; however, the microwave is the quickest and hassle-free method.

-Many people using highly sophisticated thermometers, however you just need to touch the sides of the container or just touch the milk with a clean finger and if you can hold it there for a minute or two the milk is with the right temperature.
-The bacteria in the starter flourish at the same temperature our bodies needed (37 degrees Celsius or 99°F).
-However, to speed up the fermentation process you can increase the temperature of incubation to maximum 45 degrees Celsius or 113°F
+Many people use highly sophisticated thermometers, however, you just need to touch the sides of the container or touch the milk with a clean finger and if you can hold it there for a minute, then the milk is at the right temperature.
+The bacteria in the starter flourish at the same temperature our bodies need (37 degrees Celsius or 99°F).
+However, to speed up the fermentation process, you can increase the temperature of incubation to a maximum of 45 degrees Celsius or 113°F

-Step 3: USE STARTER CULTURE or Ready Yoghurt as a starter.
+Step 3: USE Yoghurt STARTER CULTURE or Ready Yoghurt as a starter.

-Place 1-3 tablespoons of active yogurt (from the previous batch or just add the starter culture and mix well with the prepared milk) into a medium bowl.
-This is your yoghurt mix
+Place 1-3 tablespoons of active yogurt (from the previous batch or just add the starter culture and mix well with the boiled milk) into a bowl.
+This is your yoghurt mix.

 Return the inner pot to the Instant Pot.
 Remove the thermometer (if you have used any).
 Close the lid.